 The villages range from huge destinations such as St Moritz with all its glitz and glamour to the car-free and quaint Zermatt, with the sensational Matterhorn looming behind.
-Mixed in with those and other well-known resorts are plenty of hidden secrets off the beaten track.
+Mixed in with those and other well-known resorts are plenty of hidden secrets off the beaten track such as Saas Fee.
+Andermatt and Engelberg are a free skiers' paradise.
 There’s a lot of variety, so depending on the style of resort you’re after you’ll be able to find it.

 A ski vacation in Switzerland is generally not going to be cheap.
 Meals and accommodation can reach astronomical prices, but there are usually some reasonable options to be found.

 But don’t let the expense put you off, since the skiing is amazing and the hospitality at most restaurants and hotels is authentic and, in true Swiss fashion, efficient.
 Many hotels have been owned by the same family for generations, and it’s not uncommon for one surname to dominate a village as family members branched out over the years with their own lodging.

 Verbier is part of Switzerland’s largest ski area, 4 Vallees, and it goes big on just about everything; big skiing, big scenery, big après… and big prices.

 Set against the iconic Matterhorn, Switzerland’s Zermatt is one of the best ski resorts in the world combined with a picture perfect, happening village.

 This wonderfully quaint and charming village is home to a ski resort with some great terrain and epic mountain views.

 Wengen is the perfect destination for those wanting to experience a historic, charming ski village in the Swiss Alps.